PRIVACY NOTICE FOR CAREERS IN RACING

 What does this policy cover?

-This policy describes how The British Horseracing Authority Limited (also referred to as "the BHA", "we" or "us") will make use of your data in order to manage and administer the www.careersinracing.com website (our site) and the Job Board.
+This policy describes how The British Horseracing Authority Limited (also referred to as "the BHA", "we" or "us") will make use of your data in order to manage and administer the www.careersinracing.com website (our site).

 It also describes your data protection rights, including a right to object to some of the processing which the BHA carries out.
 More information about your rights, and how to exercise them, is set out in the “What rights do I have?” section.

 We collect and process personal data about you when you:

 - fill in your details on our site, register for our newsletter and participate in any interactive functions on our site or when you report a problem with our site;

 - fill in your details or register for our newsletter via any of our landing pages;

 - fill in your details or register for our newsletter using a Racing to School contact form or other such contact form such as feedback forms provided at training providers and equine colleges;

 - otherwise provide your details to us by phone, e-mail or in writing.

 The information you give us may include your name, e-mail address, date of birth and location.